Diduenjoy/docs/source/includes/_google_star_rating.md

 ## Diduenjoy aggregate rating endpoint

 This provided endpoint is used to retrieve the JsonObject and needs  to be inserted into your script in front of the `"aggregateRating"` key.
-It takes one optional (but recommanded) parameter named `Filter`.
+It takes one optional (but recommended) parameter named `Filter`.
 If none is given, the enpoint will give you the ratings gathered through ALL your feedbacks (and not on one specific product except if you only sell this particular product).

 ### Filter